For SEOs, content strategists, and agencies who need a structured content plan

 Topical Map Editor

 Build the architecture before you publish.
-Plan every page, every URL, every hub, every internal link.
+Plan every page, every URL, every hub, every internal link, and every semantic relationship.

 • Page / Section / Hub / FAQ classification